 There’s a wealth of information on the multifaceted issues surrounding fishing and bycatch.
 We’ve put together a short list of resources that stood out to us.
 We hope these provide the information you need to begin or expand your outreach for marine life.

-Bluefin (53 minutes), directed by John Hopkins, documents an extraordinary and persecuted ocean animal caught between the addictive thrill of the hunt and our fear of their extinction.
+Bluefin (53 minutes) is directed by John Hopkins and documents an extraordinary and persecuted ocean animal caught between the addictive thrill of the hunt and our fear of their extinction.

 Sea of Shadows (105 minutes) is a documentary by National Geographic Documentary Films with executive producer Leonardo DiCaprio.
 The film follows a team of scientists, conservationists, journalists, undercover agents, and the Mexican Navy as they strive to save the last remaining vaquitas and bring an international crime syndicate to justice for threatening to destroy all marine life in the region.